-- Use the City of Portland guidelines identified in Portland's Neighborhood Greenways Assessment Report (PBOT 2015) for both daily and hourly traffic volumes to limit vehicle volumes on bikeways. - Monitor and employ traffic diversions to maintain recommended hourly and daily automobile volumes on existing routes and other corridors that serve as bicycle detour routes. - Maintain speed and volumes of traffic at or below the Neighborhood Greenway thresholds for both daily and hourly motor vehicle traffic (PBOT 2015). - Prohibit established Neighborhood Greenways from being used as formal motor vehicle detour routes. - Maintain safe and comfortable conditions for people walking, biking, and rolling through the area throughout the construction timeline (consistent with City policies) by providing physical separation from vehicular traffic and implementing traffic calming measures on multimodal detour routes also used by vehicles. - Include design details for temporary pedestrian and bicycle facilities (e.g., facility typologies, widths, and signage) in the Temporary Traffic Control Plan.
+- Use the City of Portland guidelines identified in Portland's Neighborhood Greenways Assessment Report (Portland Bureau of Transportation 2015) for both daily and hourly traffic volumes to limit vehicle volumes on bikeways. - Monitor and employ traffic diversions to maintain recommended hourly and daily automobile volumes on existing routes and other corridors that serve as bicycle detour routes. - Maintain speed and volumes of traffic at or below the Neighborhood Greenway thresholds for both daily and hourly motor vehicle traffic (Portland Bureau of Transportation 2015). - Prohibit established Neighborhood Greenways from being used as formal motor vehicle detour routes. - Maintain safe and comfortable conditions for people walking, biking, and rolling through the area throughout the construction timeline (consistent with City policies) by providing physical separation from vehicular traffic and implementing traffic calming measures on multimodal detour routes also used by vehicles.

-The Project will incorporate best available design standards in accordance with City of Portland requirements (including PBOT lighting guidelines) to reduce stressful conditions for people who walk, bike, and roll at Project intersections.
-Refinements to signal timing within the Project Area may shorten bicycle travel times and will be further evaluated during final design phase.
-As noted in Section 2.1.4, ODOT will continue to refine the design with input from the City as it relates to implementing pedestrian and bicycle policies and design guidance for facilities and operations through the Rose Quarter area.
-Design refinements that will be explored include adjustments to traffic operations to support keeping all crosswalks open.
-If design refinements during final design of intersection improvements:
+Include design details for temporary pedestrian and bicycle facilities (e.g., facility typologies, widths, and signage) in the Temporary Traffic Control Plan.

-result in any potential crosswalk closures, those will be evaluated in coordination with the City of Portland during final design, and approved by the City prior to implementation.
+The Project would incorporate best available design standards in accordance with City of Portland requirements to reduce stressful conditions for people who walk, bike, and roll at Project intersections.
+Refinements to signal timing within the Project Area may shorten bicycle travel times and would be further evaluated during final design phase.
+As noted in Section 2.1.4, ODOT would continue to refine the design with input from the City as it relates to implementing pedestrian and bicycle policies and design guidance for facilities and operations through the Rose Quarter area.
+Design refinements that would be explored include adjustments to traffic operations to support keeping crosswalks open.
+Any potential crosswalk closures would be evaluated in coordination with the City of Portland during final design, and approved by the City prior to implementation.